topo-gps/ios-manual/en/search_address.rst

 If you want to view the details of a search result, you can press the info (i) button on the right hand side of the title in the list with search results.
 The :ref:`waypoint details screen <ss-waypoint-details>` of a search result will then appear.

+.. _ss-search-history:

 Searching with search history
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Your searches will be saved in the search history.
-This can be disabled in the :ref:`settings <ss-search-settings>`.
+This can be disabled in the :ref:`settings <sec-settings-search-results>`.

 If the search field is empty, the search history will appear below the search field.
 An example
 is displayed below: